 Beds are firm, and sport 250-thread count sheets, down duvets, and firm pillows -- slightly edging out the beds two blocks away at the Westin Colonnade, which are equally soft and comfortable, but have such thick duvets that I woke up sweating.

 Every room comes with a massive, 42-inch flat-screen HDTV and basic cable (NBC, ESPN, and National Geographic, among others).
 Rooms also include modern touches like an iPod docking station, and an electronic safe that's big enough for a laptop.
-A less techy-touch, the hotel leaves a copy of USA Today outside your door in the morning.
+Rooms have empty mini-fridges.
+There's also a coffee machine in the cabinet with house grounds.

-The heated pool on the fifth-floor outdoor is clean and long enough for laps, and there's also a small Jacuzzi hidden away in a mezzanine in the corner.
+The heated pool on the fifth-floor outdoor terrace is clean and long enough for laps, and there's also a small Jacuzzi hidden away in a mezzanine in the corner.
 It's a much better pool than the one at the Westin Colonnade, two blocks away.
 It has a better atmosphere and is more lively, but doesn't have as good a view.

 Cribs and roll-away beds are free, and fit into any room.
 There are also connecting rooms, which can join beds of any size.